karimboubouh/Thermal-PEPTM/README.md

 ### ML Engine

-We have implemented the P3 algorithm using two ML engines.
+We have implemented the PePTM algorithm using two ML engines.
 First, using `Tensorflow` for running on the Linux server (used for performance evaluations).
 Second, using `Numpy` only (`N3`) to support ML training on android devices.
 To configure the ML Engine, update the following line in `src/conf.py` ``
 ML_ENGINE = "Tensorflow"  # "N3" or "Tensorflow"
 ``
 **NB:** Android implementation does not support Tensorflow.

-## Evaluation of P3
+## Evaluation of PePTM

 ### Configuration

-- To select a given cluster for training our of the 6 clusters generated during the preprocessing phase (), set the id of the cluster in one for the main files (`mainP3.py`, `mainFL.py`, `mainCL.py`) as follows:
+- To select a given cluster for training our of the 6 clusters generated during the preprocessing phase (), set the id of the cluster in one for the main files (`mainPePTM.py`, `mainFL.py`, `mainCL.py`) as follows:

   ```
   cluster_id = 0